Admissions, Frequently Asked Questions

 What is the application timeline?

-Application materials must be received before the interview.
+Application materials should be received before the testing interview.
 See our admissions calendar for details.

 When can applications be sent in?

 Please check the rest of this admissions section of our Web site.
 To learn more about CAJ in general, please feel free to browse our website.
 If you have questions, please send an e-mail to firstname.lastname@example.org or call and ask for a member of the admissions team.

 How do we have an interview if we live a significant distance from CAJ?